Engineering symmetry-protected topological states in waveguide arrays: Engineering symmetries in photonic waveguide arrays

 The 3WG array is driven using a three-step protocol along the propagation direction $z$, in real space,

 The coupling scheme involves only $\text{WG}_1\leftrightarrow \text{WG}_2$ and $\text{WG}_2\leftrightarrow \text{WG}_3$ interactions, preserving the BpS.
-As a result, the BpS of the lattice is preserved: $\text{WG}_2$ (shown in red in Fig.~\ref{fig:1dphsfin}\subref{fig:3wgphs}) forms one sublattice, while $\text{WG}_1$ and $\text{WG}_3$ belong to the other.
-The explicit Bloch Hamiltonians are given in Appendix~\ref{app:hamiltonians}.
+As a result, the BpS of the lattice is preserved: $\text{WG}_2$ (shown in red in Fig.~\ref{fig:1dphsfin}(a)) forms one sublattice, while $\text{WG}_1$ and $\text{WG}_3$ belong to the other.
+The explicit Bloch Hamiltonians and PHS operator form are given in \cite{SM}~\ref{app:hamiltonians}.
 The resulting geometry may be viewed as a one-dimensional analog of the Lieb lattice~\cite{Weeks2010}.